MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/contact-support-for-business-products.md

 - BEA160
 - GEA150
 ms.assetid: 32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b
-description: "Get technical and billing support by submitting your service request online, by using phone numbers listed for your region or locale, or by visiting a Microsoft store."
+description: "Get technical and billing support by submitting your service request online, by using phone numbers listed for your country or region, or by visiting a Microsoft store."
 feedback_system: None
 ---
 # Contact support for business products - Admin Help